 The Toyota C-HR is a bit of a mixed bag when it comes to practicality.
 There’s loads of room in the front and space for three adults in the back, but alternatives have bigger, more practical boots

 The Toyota C-HR’s front seats are very supportive and there’s plenty of adjustment to help you get comfortable if you’re over six-foot tall.
 Unfortunately, it’s all too easy to hit your head on the roof-mounted grab handle when you jump out if you’re very tall.

 The Toyota C-HR’s sporty looks and sloping roofline mean rear passengers don’t get as much space as in the likes of the SEAT Ateca or Peugeot 3008.
 There’s a fair amount of legroom and enough room under the seats in front to tuck your feet but headroom is limited and the Toyota C-HR’s small rear windows make it feel significantly more cramped than a VW Tiguan.

-There’s enough room to carry three adults in the back in reasonable comfort.
-The central rear seat is wide and soft enough for anyone under six-foot to fit happily but the protruding seat rails may get in the way if your passengers have particularly large feet.
+There’s still enough room to carry three adults in the back in reasonable comfort, though.
+The central rear seat is wide and soft enough for anyone under six-foot to fit happily but the protruding front-seat rails may get in the way if your passengers have particularly large feet.